Join our association

 Tens of thousands of people support our cause through membership.
 Whoever you are, there is a place in the association for you.

 For everyone who loves heritage - discovering, supporting, and visiting

 Our largest membership category is open to any member of the public.
 By joining us you’ll be helping us support, advise, and represent independent heritage, and in return hundreds of our member houses and gardens will offer you free admission during ordinary opening hours, allowing you to explore even more of the heritage you love.

 You can find out more about the benefits of membership and why you should support us hereWhy join?

-For historic houses, castles, and gardens
+For owners of historic houses, castles, and gardens

 Houses, castles and gardens in private, corporate, charitable, or institutional ownership throughout Great Britain and Northern Ireland may join the association as full , or house, members.
 We exist to protect the interests of these places and to ensure that they stay where they can best be looked after – in independent hands.
 We consider the historic site itself to be the member, and the owner or custodian its representative.

 Eligible properties must be historically or architecturally important; buildings will typically be Grade I or II* listed, in England and Wales (Category A or B in Scotland, Grade A or B+ in Northern Ireland), or linked with a historically significant figure or event.
 Gardens of lost houses that would have been listed if they had survived, or those on the register (inventory, in Scotland) of historic parks and gardens for their nation of the UK, are eligible to join in their own right.
 Important collections of works of art which are housed in properties which are not listed may be considered for membership.